 Find Your Fashion Design College

-The best jobs will go to fashion designers with a degree, an excellent and extensive portfolio, and relevant fashion industry experience.
-Far more potential fashion designers exist than jobs available; therefore, the competition is quite high.
-And, many of the best employers are based out of New York and California.
+Far more potential fashion designers exist than jobs available, which means that competition is quite high for this role.
+And many of the best employers are based out of New York and California.
 This will require most potential candidates to move to these cities.
 Keep in mind, remote working in all industries is increasingly acceptable and possible.
-And keep in mind that the median salary of a fashion designer in 2017 was $67,420.
-If you have a degree, experience, and talent this salary could be higher and you will have greater opportunities for career advancement.
+And the median salary of a fashion designer in 2023 was $79,290.
+If you have a degree, experience, and talent - this salary could be higher and you will have greater opportunities for career advancement.

-Further Fashion Design Education for Advancement
+Further Education for Advancement

 Fashion designers will have tremendous opportunities for career advancement, particularly with at least a bachelor’s degree.
 You might begin as a design assistant and work your way up from there.
 You will have to continue to develop your skill set and technological capabilities each year to reach the highest positions and to be able to run a successful business of your own.
 It is also essential to be able to work and communicate well with others.